 "Winning an Alumni Scholarship Award was pivotal.
-I used the money to create the best body of work possible; I would have been hindered incredibly had it not been for the support of The Alumni Society.
-They provided funding for me to complete two ambitious projects — for my thesis The Theocratic Republic of Gaia, and most importantly for me to have an open studio to show this work.
+I used the money to create the best body of work possible; I would have been hindered incredibly had it not been for the support of the Alumni Society.
+They provided funding for me to complete two ambitious projects: my thesis The Theocratic Republic of Gaia, and most importantly for me to have an open studio to show this work.
 Some of the photographic work I presented required high production costs including travel, costumes, make up and props.
-Additional support from the award allowed me to work in a range of mediums such as, fiber and ceramic sculpture, animation, painting, and photography, all for the creation of one cohesive environment.
+Additional support from the award allowed me to work in a range of mediums — fiber and ceramic sculpture, animation, painting, and photography — all for the creation of one cohesive environment.
 Apart from the production costs, the award allowed me to display the works the way I wanted.
 My open studio was a wealth of ambitious multidisciplinary work thanks to the Alumni Scholarship Award.”

 -Elektra KB, BFA 2012 Visual and Critical Studies

 To learn more about Elektra and her work visit her website.